vtinguan/high_stakes_notes/Documentation.md

   **Login**
 ----
-  Authenticating an existent user and return JSON data with token and expiration information.
+  Authenticate an existent user and return JSON data with token and expiration information.

 * **URL**